Company Seven.

 DEC. and R.A.
 Worm gear: 440C Stainless (54 Rockwell hardness)

-Worm gear support: Dual supported ball bearings
+Worm Gear Support: Dual supported ball bearings

 Preload: Adjustable